Columbus Monument Lookout Tickets

 For those with an adventurous spirit, the Columbus Monument offers a unique opportunity to climb to the top and enjoy amazing panoramic views of Barcelona!

-Lifts and staircases guide you to a small lookout platform located just beneath the statue.
-As you climb, the city gradually unfolds beneath you, revealing its architectural wonders, winding streets, and the glistening Mediterranean beyond.
+Lifts and staircases take you to a small lookout platform which is just beneath the statue.
+As you climb, the city gradually unfolds beneath you, revealing its architectural wonders, winding streets, and the Mediterranean sea.

-Once at the top you are greeted with amazing 360-degree views of Barcelona and its surroundings, including the historic Barri Gòtic (Gothic Quarter) to some of Antoni Gaudí's famous landmarks.
+Once at the top you can enjoy the amazing 360-degree views of Barcelona and its surroundings, including the historic Barri Gòtic (Gothic Quarter) to some of Antoni Gaudí's famous landmarks.

-On clear days you can even see Montjuïc Hill and Tibidabo mountain, so it can offer a great view of Barcelona's diverse landscapes.
+On clear days you can even see Montjuïc Hill and Tibidabo mountain.

 Useful Information About the Monument a Colom - Columbus Monument Lookout